More information

 Breastfeeding is regarded as the optimal method for nourishing newborns and children up to the age of two, according to the World Health Organization.
 When mothers are unable to breastfeed, the best alternative, particularly for feeding premature infants, is the use of human milk (HM) collected in human milk banks (HMB).
 In these units, milk undergoes processes to ensure microbiological safety, which, unfortunately, reduce its biological value.
 The most significant negative changes occur during milk pasteurization (62.5°C for 30 minutes).
 Therefore, there is a critical need to explore new preservation methods that maintain microbiological safety while preserving the beneficial properties of HM as much as possible.

-The aim of the project was to design and build a device for storing HM at moderate pressures and subzero temperatures, in conditions that prevent water crystallization.
-The goal was to identify the pressure and temperature parameters that would completely inactivate the milk microbiota while preserving its nutritional and bioactive value.
+The project''s team designed and builded a device for storing HM at moderate pressures and subzero temperatures, in conditions that prevent water crystallization.
+The team worked on the pressure and temperature parameters that would completely inactivate the milk''s microbiota, preserving its nutritional and bioactive value.
 A device was constructed to enable the long-term storage of milk portions, with volumes of 100-150 mL, under moderate pressure at subzero temperature.
 It was demonstrated that maintaining HM at 111 MPa/–10°C results in the complete inactivation of the HM microbiota within just 2 days.
 Further storage under these conditions for up to 90 days does not alter the milk’ nutritional value and minimally impacts its bioactive components.

-The results of this project indicate that hyperbaric storage may be a novel non-thermal method for preserving HM.
-The final outcome of the project is the proposal of a new procedure for handling HM in HMB, in which the application of hyperbaric storage allows for the elimination of the two stages of freezing/thawing and pasteurization.
+The results of this project indicate that hyperbaric storage may be a novel non-thermal method for preserving Human Milk.
+The final outcome of the project is the proposal of a new procedure for handling Human Milk in Human Milk Banks, in which the application of hyperbaric storage allows for the elimination of the two stages of freezing/thawing and pasteurization.
+The project contributes to solving important problems by enhancing the preservation of human milka, which is crucial for the health and well-being of newborns, particularly those in need of donor milk.
+This advancement is beneficial for human banks and healthcare systems, ensuring that high-quality milk is avaiable for infants in critical need.
+The project has strong commercialization potential, particularly in the sector of medical equipment and food technology.
+The results can be utilized by multiple entities, including medical advanced storage capabilities and improved quality of preserved milk.